Mountain goat (Oreamnos americanus)

 Category: Mammals

-The mountain goat (Oreamnos americanus), which occurs only in northwestern North America, is the only genus and species of its kind in the world.
+The mountain goat (Oreamnos americanus), which occurs only in northwestern North America from Colorado to Alaska, is the only genus and species of its kind in the world.
 Its closest relatives are the chamois of Europe and the goral and serow of Asia.
 The domestic goat is not closely related to the mountain goat.

 WDFW and the U.S. Forest Service are interested in better understanding the dynamics of interactions between mountain goats and humans, particularly on popular trails and camping areas.
 Please use this online form to report mountain goat encounters in Washington.